dangitbobbeh/watch-inventory/README.md

 - **Custom fields**: Columns that don't fit the schema are preserved as JSON
 - **Two import modes**: Create new inventory OR update existing watches with sale data

+### 🔄 Trade Tracking

+Record watch-for-watch trades with a guided wizard that handles the bookkeeping automatically.

+- **4-step trade flow**: Select outgoing watch → Set trade value → Enter incoming watch details → Confirm
+- **Cash difference support**: Even trades, trades where you receive cash, or trades where you pay cash
+- **Automatic cost basis**: Calculates correct cost basis for the incoming watch
+- **Linked records**: Trade relationships are tracked—see what you traded for what
+- **Profit attribution**: Trade value counts as sale price for P&L calculations

 ### 📊 Inventory Management

 - Track watches with detailed specs (brand, model, reference, serial, year, condition, accessories)
 - Record full purchase details (source, price, shipping, service costs)
 - Track sales with complete cost breakdown (platform fees, marketing, shipping, tax)
 - Automatic profit/loss calculation per watch
+- **Auto-sold status**: Adding a sale price automatically marks the watch as sold
+- **Duplicate watch**: One-click duplication for when you buy the same model again
 - Filter and search by brand, model, reference, status, source, or platform
 - Sortable columns with pagination

+### 📤 CSV Export

+Export your inventory data for backup, analysis, or use in other tools.

+- All watch details and financials included
+- Calculated fields: total cost, total fees, profit, ROI %
+- Filter by status (all, in stock, sold)
+- Properly escaped CSV format

 ### 💰 Financial Analytics